 - Propose an achievable project in scope, cost, and degree

 - Be innovative; not derivative of existing or past Blue Earth projects

-- Include a budget that reflects the realities of life, includes living/working expenses, and is thorough
+- Include a thorough budget that reflects the realities of life, including living and working expenses

 Projects Should Not…

 - Seek funding from Blue Earth

 - Primarily be a means to acquire new photographic equipment

 - Have connections with more appropriate 501(c)3 organizations

 Only electronic applications are accepted, at the email address below.
 Documents should be in PDF, Microsoft Word, or Microsoft Excel format.
 Jpegs should be accessible for download by our office, and videos should be accessible for online viewing.
 Please see the FAQ for suggestions on free services for sending large image files.

 Applications should include the following information.
 Incomplete submissions will not be considered.
 The narrative may be combined into one document or broken into separate documents; in either case, each section listed below must be included in your application and should be clearly labeled as such.